 You may have read a few articles on how to select the right data integration tool for your organization if you have been researching your options for a while.
-The answer to this question almost always starts as “it depends on your requirements”.
+The answer to this question almost always starts as “It depends on your requirements”.
 And sadly, this is true.
-Accurately answering your questions is almost impossible without knowing your industry, what projects you need to do, how many connectivity do you need, do you need to have the information in real-time, how about data management, etc.
+Accurately answering your questions is almost impossible without knowing your industry, what projects you need to do, how much connectivity you need, do you need to have the information in real-time, how about data management, etc.

 Your integration strategy is important

 Your industry, the size of the company, and the size of your business-to-business network can greatly affect your requirements.
 For instance, an e-commerce company needs different integration solutions than a large logistics provider that is shipping globally.
 The latter probably needs a more complex solution.
 While there are lots of integration solutions that offer ready-made adapters and plug-ins for e-commerce and retail companies, logistics firms need a lot more customization that requires them to find integration solutions that can fit into their data integration strategy and can be completely tailored.